PratimaGurav/vegans-journal/README.md

    9. I want to leave comments on a post so that I can be involved in the conversation(s).
    10. I want to create, edit and delete my post.
    11. I want to create a category of my own to add my own post on the site.
-   12. I want to like or unlike a post so that I can interact with the content.

   #### Site Admin